uber/needle/GENERATOR.md

 Third, for each `Component`'s dependency declared in its `Dependency` protocol, the generator traverses upwards, starting from the said `Component`, to visit all its ancestor `Component`s in search for the dependency object.
 A match is only found when both the property's variable name **and** its type are matched.
 Because the generator traverses upwards, the lowest level and therefore the closest match is always used, when viewed with the root of the DI graph at the top.
 This is the stage if a dependency cannot be fulfilled, the generator exists with an error described in the section above.
 As fulfillments are found, the generator stores the paths in memory to be used in the next stage.

-At the fourth stage, the generator produces a `DependencyProvider` class that conforms to the `Dependency` protocol of a `Component`, to provide the dependencies via the paths found in the previous stage.
+During the fourth stage, the generator produces a `DependencyProvider` class that conforms to the `Dependency` protocol of a `Component`, to provide the dependencies via the paths found in the previous stage.
 These generated classes also provide a second-level of compile-time safety.
 If for whatever reason the previous stage incorrectly produced a path, the generated `DependencyProvider` class will not compile since its conformance to the `Dependency` protocol would have been invalid.
 For each produced `DependencyProvider`, a piece of provider registration code is also generated for the DI graph path that leads to the `Component` the provider provides for.
 This is where the method `registerProviderFactories` is from when we discussed Needle's [API](./API.md).

 Finally at the fifth and last stage, all the generated `DependencyProvider` classes along with their registration code are serialized to a Swift file.
 This Swift file should be included in the Xcode project just like any other source file.